World

 Totals Information

-This section explains how often games featuring a particular team have gone over the total runs line, stayed under it or landed exactly on it.
 If a team is 71-64-4, it means that over has paid off 71 times in that team’s games, under has paid off 64 times and four games have resulted in a push after the total landed bang on the line.
 You can divide it into home and away and filter down to the first 5 innings.

 Totals Betting

-The online sportsbooks set a total runs line for each game.
+The online sportsbooks set a total runs betting line for each game.
 You simply have to predict whether the cumulative runs scored by both teams will go over that line or stay under it.

-For example, the total runs line could be set at 9 for an AL East game between the Tampa Bay Rays and the Boston Red Sox.
+Example: The total runs line could be set at 9 for an AL Eastern Division game between the Tampa Bay Rays and the Boston Red Sox.
 If you bet on over, the Tampa Bay Rays could win 6-4 or the Red Sox could win 9-1 and you would get paid out either way.
 It doesn’t matter which team wins — you are only interested in total runs on this American League East game.

 Net Action Points